 You Don't Have To Battle Insurance Companies or the Court System By Yourself

-The same way my firm has helped other injured pedestrians and grieving families in the past, we are here to help you now.
-From conducting our own site investigation to working with expert witnesses who can properly identify how the collision occurred, we do not want any innocent, injured person to be treated unjustly.
+The same way my accident firm has helped other injured pedestrians and grieving families in the past, we are here to help you now.
+From conducting our own site investigation to working with expert witnesses who can properly identify how the collision occurred, our car accident attorneys do not want any innocent, injured person to be treated unjustly.
 Nor do we want the memory of someone whose life was taken by a reckless driver to be in any way blemished by misplaced fault.